Lower Manhattan Coastal Resiliency: Project proposals

-Bloomberg's 2013 concept of "Seaport City" has been replaced by the Financial District and Seaport Climate Resilience Plan, as part of the wider LMCR initiative by the De Blasio administration.
+Bloomberg's 2013 concept of "Seaport City" was another proposal for extending the shoreline through land reclamation to protect the Financial District and South Street Seaport areas.
+This has been replaced by the Financial District and Seaport Climate Resilience Plan, as part of the wider LMCR initiative by the De Blasio administration.
 It updates the BIG U with more substantial land reclamation that could be funded and finished, avoiding the occasional temporary flooding of the earlier plan and its maintenance costs.
-Initial plans focused on landfilling and building up East River Park, where construction began in 2022.